AdamTovatt/mineru-host/README.md

 [![Tests](https://github.com/AdamTovatt/mineru-sharp/actions/workflows/dotnet.yml/badge.svg)](https://github.com/AdamTovatt/mineru-sharp/actions/workflows/dotnet.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 A C# wrapper for [MinerU](https://github.com/opendatalab/MinerU) that automates setup and manages the process lifecycle.
+Available both as a standalone application and as a NuGet package that can be used from another .NET process.

 Is best used together with the [`MinerUSharp`](https://github.com/AdamTovatt/mineru-sharp) library (available as a [NuGet package](https://www.nuget.org/packages/MinerUSharp)).